superelement/template-tango/README.md

 		, modulesDir: "Widgets/" // You might have a completely different folder structure on the front end for your UI module (aka component/widget) templates
 		, moduleExclusions: [] // glob pattern of files to exclude , subDir: "tmpl/" // perhaps you have your templates inside a nested directory within your pages and UI modules?
 Add the directory here so they still compare side-by-side correctly
+	},

+	// (optional) maps page and module names that differ between front and back end
+	// because sometimes the names on back end have to be different to front end (or refactoring after a name change is a pain in the butt)
+	nameMap: {
+		pages: [{ backEnd: "DashboardPage/Home", frontEnd: "Dashboard/tmpl/Index" }],
+		modules: [{ backEnd: "AppNav/Index", frontEnd: "TopNav/tmpl/TopNav" }]
 	}
 }, function() {
 	console.log("Now do other stuff for your production build");